Shubham235Chandra/Incometric/README.md

 ### Steps

 #### Step 1: Understand the Dataset
-- Acquire the Data: The data has been provided as a CSV file.
+- **Acquire the Data**: The data has been provided as a CSV file named `data.csv` and its processed version `data_modified.csv`.
-- Read the Documentation: Infer context from the data itself as no additional documentation is available.
+- **Read the Documentation**: Infer context from the data itself as no additional documentation is available.
-- Define Objectives: Clean the data, understand its structure and distribution, uncover patterns or insights.
+- **Define Objectives**: Clean the data, understand its structure and distribution, and uncover patterns or insights.

 #### Step 2: Dataset Structure
-- Numerical Columns:
-  - Age
-  - Number_of_Dependents
-  - Work_Experience
-  - Household_Size
-  - Income
-- Categorical Columns:
-  - Education_Level
-  - Occupation
-  - Location
-  - Marital_Status
-  - Employment_Status
-  - Homeownership_Status
-  - Type_of_Housing
-  - Gender
-  - Primary_Mode_of_Transportation

-#### Step 3: Data Cleaning
-- The dataset appears free from missing values and duplicates based on initial examination.
-- Perform thorough checks to confirm.
-- Dataset contains no duplicate rows and no missing values, allowing direct progression to data profiling and exploratory visualization.

-#### Step 4: Data Profiling
-- Objective: Summarize the data and confirm data types.
-- Tasks:
-  - Confirm data types of each column.
-  - Analyze the distribution of numerical and categorical variables.

-#### Step 5: Exploratory Visualization
-- Visualize distributions and relationships between variables.
-- Use plots like histograms, box plots, scatter plots, and correlation matrices to understand the data better.

-### Example
+- **Numerical Columns**:
+  - `Age`: The age of the individual in years.
+  - `Number_of_Dependents`: The number of dependents relying on the individual's income.
+  - `Work_Experience`: Total years of professional experience.
+  - `Household_Size`: Number of people living in the same household.
+  - `Income`: Annual income of the individual in USD.
+- **Categorical Columns**:
+  - `Education_Level`: The highest level of education attained by the individual (e.g., 'Master's', 'High School', 'Bachelor's').
+  - `Occupation`: The occupation of the individual (e.g., 'Technology', 'Finance', 'Others').
+  - `Location`: The residential setting of the individual (e.g., 'Urban').
+  - `Marital_Status`: Marital status of the individual (e.g., 'Married', 'Single').
+  - `Employment_Status`: Current employment condition (e.g., 'Full-time', 'Self-employed').
+  - `Homeownership_Status`: Home ownership status (e.g., 'Own', 'Rent').
+  - `Type_of_Housing`: Type of housing (e.g., 'Apartment', 'Single-family home', 'Townhouse').
+  - `Gender`: Gender of the individual (e.g., 'Male', 'Female').
+  - `Primary_Mode_of_Transportation`: Main mode of transportation used by the individual (e.g., 'Public transit', 'Car', 'Walking').

+### Step 3: Data Cleaning
+- **Remove Duplicates**: Ensure there are no duplicate rows that might skew the analysis.
+- **Handle Missing Values**: Address any missing values appropriately, either by imputation or removal.

+### Step 4: Feature Engineering
+- **Create New Features**: Enhance the dataset by creating new features such as:
+  - `Living_Standards`: Categorized income into three levels: Low, Medium, High.
+  - `Age_Group`: Grouped ages into ranges: 15-30, 31-45, 46-60, 61-75.
+  - `Cluster`: Used K-means clustering to group individuals based on similar characteristics.

+### Step 5: Data Transformation
+- **Scale Numerical Features**: Normalize numerical data to bring all features onto a comparable scale.
+- **Encode Categorical Features**: Convert categorical data into a numerical format suitable for machine learning models.

+### Step 6: Uncover Patterns and Insights
+- **Visualizations**: Use graphs and plots to identify trends, distributions, and relationships within the data.
+  - **Histograms**: Understand the distribution of numerical features.
+  - **Box Plots**: Identify outliers and visualize the spread of the data.
+  - **Scatter Plots**: Examine relationships between pairs of numerical variables.
+  - **Bar Charts**: Analyze the frequency distribution of categorical variables.

+### Conclusion
+This structured approach to EDA ensures a comprehensive understanding of the dataset, laying the foundation for building robust predictive models in the "Incometric" project.
+The combination of data cleaning, feature engineering, and visualization provides critical insights necessary for informed decision-making.

+For a detailed walkthrough of the EDA process, please refer to the [EDA Notebook](https://github.com/Shubham235Chandra/Incometric/blob/main/EDA/data/EDA.ipynb).

+### Project Outcome
 After running the application, users can input their personal and demographic details such as age, gender, education level, occupation, and more.
 The application will then predict their potential income range and provide personalized financial advice.

 ## Contributing